 A STORY THAT NEEDS TO BE TOLD

-The Race Epidemic is the culmination of Ron’s work in politics, social justice, and the political empowerment of diverse underrepresented communities for the last 30 years.
-Ron has been involved and committed to the civic and political engagement of Asian Pacific Islanders.
+The Race Epidemic is the culmination of Ron’s work in politics, social justice, and the political empowerment of diverse underrepresented communities for the last 35 years.
+Ron has been involved and committed to the civic and political engagement and empowerment of AAPIs for nearly 4 decades.

 Tony Shyu is a noted director and award-winning screenwriter.
-Tony serves as director and producer of the project.
+Tony serves as director & producer of the project.
 Tony spent many years in Asia creating award-winning commercials for major brands such as Avon, Volvo, and Visa.
 He won the Taiwan Times award, which is Asia’s equivalent of a Clio award.
 The PSA he directed for API Vote starring George Takei, John Cho, and Constance Wu won the 2016 Videographer award.

-Tony received his B.A. and M.F.A. in film from the renowned Art Center College of Design in Pasadena, which is known for creating visual storytellers.
-His classmates at Art Center included famed award-winning directors Michael Bay, Zack Snyder, and Tarsem Singh, among many others.
+Tony received his B.A. and M.F.A. in film from the renowned Art Center College of Design in Pasadena, which is known for creating visual story tellers.
+His classmates at Art Center included famed award-winning directors Michael Bay, Zack Snyder, and Tarsem Singh among many others.